ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/newton_raphson/newton_raphson.rst

 with the coefficients :math:`a_k` and the variable :math:`x`.
 To automatically calculate the derivate, refer to :ref:`uz_newton_raphson_derivate`.
-If there are not enough iterations for the approach to converge to the roots, the results can be inaccurate.
+If there are not enough iterations for the approach to converge to the root, the results can be inaccurate.
 A balance between computational effort (i.e., number of iterations) and accuracy of the results have to be made by the user.
 Solving a 20th order polynomial with 20 iterations takes roughly 20µs.

-Your milage may wary.
+.. note:: The basic Newton-Raphson method as implemented in this software module returns only one of the (potentially) multiple roots of the polynomial.
+Which root is returned depends on the polynomial and the initial guess for :math:`x`, i.e., ``initial_value`` of the ``uz_newton_raphson_config`` struct.

 Reference